Name/Title

 Short smoothed piece of bone, mostly likely cow bone.
 Also known as a 'burnisher', 'boner' or 'sleeking bone'.
 A very old and indispensable tool still used today.Context

 "Bone-Smoothing: One of the most traditional and skilled techniques in the shoemaker’s toolkit is bone-smoothing, typically performed with a polished deer bone or similar tool.
 This step involves gently rubbing the bone across the leather surface to press down minor wrinkles and refine the wax layer into a continuous film.
 The unique texture of the bone allows it to glide over the surface without scratching.
-Especially effective on cordovan or heavily waxed calfskin, bone-smoothing creates a near-glass finish that machine tools cannot replicate" FEIT Shoemaking Techniques.Category
+Especially effective on cordovan or heavily waxed calfskin, bone-smoothing creates a near-glass finish that machine tools cannot replicate" FEIT Shoemaking Techniques.Cataloged By

 Saddlers, Shoemakers, Cobblers